openspending/openspending/README.md

 `$ docker-compose -f docker-compose.base.yml -f docker-compose.dev-services.yml [-f docker-compose.local.yml] up`

-3. Open `localhost` in your browser.
+3. Open `localhost:8080` in your browser.

 ### I'm a developer, how can I work on a specific OpenSpending application?
 Show me an example!